Crunch-io/rcrunch/README.md

     [crunch] >
     ...

 Check out `listDatasets()` to see the names of your existing datasets, which you can load like `ds <- loadDataset("The name of my dataset")`.
 New Crunch datasets can be made from a `data.frame` with `newDataset()`, or from a .csv or .sav file with `newDatasetFromFile()`.
-See the help for these functions or `vignette("getting-started", package="rcrunch")` for more information.
+See the help for these functions or [`vignette("getting-started", package="crunch")`](pkg/doc/getting-started.md) for more information.

 ## Additional configuration

 You can set several parameters in your .Rprofile to simplify your workflow:

 * `crunch.email` and `crunch.pw`: you can save your Crunch credentials so that you don't have to enter them each time.
 I.e., you can just `> login()`.
 Please be advised of the risks of storing your password like this.
 See `?login` for more information.
 Also, note that you can opt to store just your `crunch.email` and enter your password each time you log in--a mix of convenience and security.
 * `crunch.api`: if not defined, it defaults to "`https://beta.crunch.io/api/`", the production server.
-To specify a different location, either set it in your .Rprofile or after loading the `rcrunch` package, do `> options(crunch.api="https://otherapi.crunch.io/api/")`.
+To specify a different location, either set it in your .Rprofile or after loading the `crunch` package, do `> options(crunch.api="https://otherapi.crunch.io/api/")`.

 ## For developers

 ### Installing from a local checkout

-    $ R --slave -e 'install.packages(c("httr", "codetools", "testthat"), repo="http://cran.at.r-project.org")'
+    $ R --slave -e 'install.packages(c("crunch", "codetools", "testthat"), repo="http://cran.at.r-project.org")'
     $ make test

-This installs dependencies and then runs the tests, which installs `rcrunch` in the process.
+This installs dependencies and then runs the tests, which installs `crunch` from your local checkout in the process.

 ### Running tests